pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

-i had the opportunity to go to my first (and last [only?]) xoxofest this year. it was magical. the talks were incredible, i got to see some old pals from glitch (and one from glitch _and_ webflow!), the new people i met there were great, portland food was delicious, the transit was surprisingly pretty great for the west coast... i could go on. tbh though, i felt a bit like an imposter. i was surrounded by cool people working on interesting projects, and i'm... a
+i had the opportunity to go to my first (and last [only?]) xoxofest this year. it was magical. the talks were incredible, i got to see some old pals from glitch, a new pal from webflow, and even a 2-pal-2-furious from both glitch _and_ webflow! the new people i met at xoxo were great, portland food was delicious, the transit was surprisingly pretty great for the west coast... i could go on. tbh though, i felt a bit like an imposter. i was surrounded by cool people working on interesting projects, and i'm... a